Peter G. Thomson House

 Peter G. Thomson House, commonly known as Laurel Court, is a registered historic building in Cincinnati, Ohio, listed in the National Register on November 29, 1979.

 Currently the house is a private residence that is available for tours by reservation and for special events.

 Design and construction

 Peter G. Thomson, founder of The Champion Coated Paper Co., began construction on Laurel Court in 1902.
 He selected James Gamble Rogers, the nephew of Peter's wife, Laura Gamble Thomson, to design the Gilded Age mansion.
 Rogers based the house's ordonnance and design on the Trianon de Marbre, the Grand Trianon at Versailles, France, as can be seen from the duplication of the Grand Trianon's decorated Ionic order and the concept of a colonnade between cubical pavilions.
 The house is smaller than the Grand Trianon, it is revetted in simple stone rather than the marble of the French prototype, it is two stories rather than one, and was adapted to meet the requirements of a private residence at the time of construction.
+It cost $1 million to build in 1905.
 The Thomson family moved into the College Hill residence in 1907.
+Following the death of Peter G. Thomson, his son Logan and his family continued to reside in on the property until Logan's death in 1946.